Rouge National Urban Park expanding thanks to transfer of conservation lands in Pickering

 The original Rouge Park was established in 1995 by the province in partnership with Toronto, Pickering and Markham and originally consisted of about 40 square kilometres of habitat along two major watersheds.

-The Rouge National Urban Park was officially established in 2011 and has now doubled in size since 1995.
+The Rouge National Urban Park was officially established in 2011 and has nearly doubled in size since 1995.

 The park, now one of the largest urban parks in North America, is home to 1,700 species, including more than 1,000 plant species, 247 bird species, 73 fish species, 44 mammal species, and 27 reptile and amphibian species.